ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_modulate.png)](gray_modulate.png)

 This essentially converts the image to the HSL colorspace, and extracts the grayscale '`Lightness`' value from that colorspace.
-However using a "`-define modulate:colorspace`" you can specify other colorspace models to use.
+However, using a "`-define modulate:colorspace`" you can specify other colorspace models to use.
 See [Modulate in Other Colorspaces](#modulate_colorspace) below.

 Note how the IM '`green`' color I used for the center colored disk in my test image is not actually a pure green, such as used in the colored rainbow, but the half-bright green defined by the new [SVG -- Scalable Vector Graphics](http://www.w3.org/TR/SVG12/) standard.